 But before making that dedication so public, Thunberg made some eco-friendly changes at home.
 For one thing, she became vegan after learning that farming meat, dairy, and eggs is a highly unsustainable and polluting process.
 Thunberg also vowed to stop buying new things and stop flying in airplanes, another significant source of greenhouse gas emissions.

 And it took a little time, but Greta Thunberg’s parents eventually followed in her footsteps — her father Svante Thunberg also went vegan, and her mother Malena Ernman is “90 percent vegan,” Greta has said.
-Her parents also joined her "fly strike," which resulted in her mother pretty much giving up her career as a famous international opera singer, The Guardian reported.
+Her parents also joined her protest of the aviation industry, known as flight shame, which resulted in her mother pretty much giving up her career as a famous international opera singer, The Guardian reported.
 (Luckily, Ernman has found other sources of income, including writing a memoir called Scener ur hjärtat, which translates to Scenes From the Heart.)

 When Greta Thunberg began protesting, her whole life changed.